French nobility: The First Empire

-The Restoration, July Monarchy and Second Empire (1814-1870)
+The Restoration, July Monarchy and Second Empire (1814–1870)

 From 1814 to 1848 (Bourbon Restoration and July Monarchy) and from 1852 to 1870 (Second French Empire) the French nobility was restored as an hereditary distinction without privileges, and new hereditary titles were granted.

 Nobility and titles of nobility were abolished in 1848 during the French Revolution of 1848, but hereditary titles were restored in 1852 by decree of the emperor Napoleon III.

-From the Third Republic (1870) to nowadays
+From the Third Republic (1870) to today

 Since the French Third Republic on 4 September 1870 the French nobility is no longer recognized and has no legal existence and status.
 The former regularly transmitted authentic titles can however be recognized as part of a name, after a request to the Department of Justice.